Creating Accessible and Inclusive Events

 • Alert Event Staff: If you see someone in distress and you're unsure how to help, let event staff know so they can provide the appropriate support.

 • Respect Boundaries: Always respect personal space.
-If someone declines your offer of help, simply continue to be a friendly, approachable presence in the event.
+If someone declines your offer of help, simply continue to be a friendly, approachable presence at the event.

 Next